dvalles/ControllerCombiner/README.md

 **timeframe** - the time window in which if all n physical controllers press the button, the virtual button is pressed **framerate** - the rate at which the virtual controller checks for updates. if you set this higher than the framerate of the
             game, the game will miss controller events.
-Just set it to fps/2 for some nyquist action
+Just set it to fps/2 for some nyquist action **Consensus at** - set the number of people who must press a button before the button is considered pressed.
+Allows for easier gameplay
+**Use controller configs** - allows you to turn on a remapping of one persons controls, in case its a game where each person is used to different controls.
+This is hardcoded for now and you'd have to know how to program to change it

 ### Launch